 The BIG IDEA

-Jesus made a point to go to people who were unlike him to offer them life in himself, and he calls us to do the same.
+Jesus made a point to go to people who were unlike him to offer them life, and he calls us to do the same.

 We tend to keep our faith to ourselves and to others who are like us.